-Returning to normal may take a few weeks or even months, depending on your body's healing power.
-Most patients feel much better once they are able to eat and enjoy life without a hiatal hernia.
+Returning to normal may take a few weeks or months, depending on your body’s healing power.
+Most patients feel much better, and they are able to eat and enjoy life without reflux.

 There is usually minimal pain associated with this operation.
 The abdomen will be sore as well as the small incision sites, and some patients have shoulder pain for the first day or two.
 The shoulder pain is caused by gas left in your abdomen during the operation.
 It will disappear on its own.
 When you are discharged home you will be given a pain medication to take if necessary.
 The first few days you may want to take the pain medication so that you will be more comfortable.
 As you become more active the amount of pain medication needed should decrease quickly.

-Most patients are concerned about what they can eat after the operation.
+Most patients are concerned about what they can eat after the Nissen fundoplication.
 Immediately after the surgery you will be permitted liquids only.
-Then for the first few days, you should remain on liquids, slowly adding soft or creamy foods as instructed by your surgeon.
+Then for the first few days, you should remain on liquids, slowly adding soft or creamy foods that are easily digested.
+A diet guide can be found on the last page of the pamphlet.
 After the initial recovery period most patients can tolerate a variety of foods without difficulty.
-Some patients find that initially and for the first few weeks, food feels as though it is difficult to get down, this is usually associated with the swelling around the esophagus from the procedure.
+Some patients find that initially and for the first few weeks, food feels as though it is difficult to get down, this is usually associated with the swelling around the esophagus from the surgical procedure.
 These symptoms may last 6 to 8 weeks after the operation.

 Wound Care There will be five small wounds on your abdomen after the operation, four under your ribs and one at the belly button.
 These wounds are usually closed with dissolvable stitches.
 These areas need to be kept clean.
-You may shower and bathe after 24-48 hrs as long as any bandages have been removed.
+You may shower and bathe when the bandages are removed.
 You should look at the wounds every day and call the GI Surgery Nurse at (919) 966-8436 if there is redness or any bleeding from these areas.
 Sometimes you will notice bruising around the wounds, this is normal.